Local: The Development of Green Fields in Newcastle upon Tyne and North Tyneside

 Too Late to Guide the Invisible Hand (from the top video)

 Adam Smith’s invisible hand theory suggests that market forces can reach a balanced state or equilibrium.
 However, Richard Douthwaite’s book the ‘Growth Illusion’ talks about ‘guiding the invisible hand’ (chapter 16).
-There is a need to rectify market failures where there is harmful economic growth.
+That there is a need to rectify market failures where there is harmful economic growth.
 The ‘killing of the land’ is based on ‘The Killing of the Countryside’ by Graham Harvey.

 Whitley Bay - Forgotten Town - Desktop Version